 Bilateral Economic Relations

-Economic relations between Brazil and the United States are steadily increasing.
-Mechanisms that improve the movement of goods and people between the United States and Brazil, increase business opportunities, and foster in-depth dialogue on leading bilateral, regional, and global economic and financial issues include:
+Economic relations between Brazil and the United States, the two largest economies in the hemisphere, are steadily increasing.
+Mechanisms that improve the movement of trade, investments, and people between the United States and Brazil, expand jobs and prosperity in both countries, and foster in-depth dialogue on leading bilateral, regional, and global economic and financial issues include:

 Brazil is the world’s seventh largest economy and the United States’ eighth-largest merchandise trading partner.
-Two way trade in 2012 was a record $76 billion.
-The United States had a record $11.6 billion trade surplus with Brazil in 2012 representing the sixth highest surplus market for the United States.
-Brazil’s main imports from the United States are machinery, chemicals, aircraft/spacecraft, and computer and electronic products.
+Two way trade over the last three years hit record levels. .
+The United States had a record $16.5 billion trade surplus with Brazil in 2013, representing the eighth highest surplus market for the United States.
+Brazil’s main imports from the United States are machinery, chemicals, aircraft, electronics, and agricultural products.
 Brazilian tourism to the United States is at an all-time high, comprising the sixth largest group of visitors to the United States.
-Nearly 1.8 million Brazilian visitors contributed $9.3 billion to the U.S. economy in 2012, a figure that is expected to grow steadily in coming years.
+Nearly 1.8 million Brazilian visitors contributed $9.3 billion to the U.S. economy in 2013, a figure that is expected to grow steadily in coming years.

 Brazil's Membership in International Organizations